KDYW: Funding problems and shutdown

-Due to funding problems, KWBU-TV ceased local programming at the end of May 2010, resulting in some PBS programming, as well as all syndicated shows, disappearing from the schedule.
+Due to funding problems, KWBU-TV ceased local programming at the end of May 2010, causing some PBS programming and all syndicated shows to disappear from the schedule.
 The station became a pass-through for the national PBS feed until the end of June, when the station was reduced to a skeleton crew and all PBS programming was discontinued.
-Create, which had previously aired on the station's second digital subcarrier, would be broadcast on the main channel as well in its last month.
+The Create network, which had previously aired on the station's second digital subcarrier, was broadcast on the main channel as well in its last month.
 After June 30, KNCT took over KWBU's cable slots on Time Warner and Grande channel 4, and became available on DirecTV.
 KWBU went off the air entirely at 11:59 p.m.
 CT on July 31, 2010.

 The move came after KWBU-TV and KWBU-FM were unable to secure more funding from Baylor after exhausting a $1 million line of credit.
 For most of their history, the stations had suffered from low community support.
-Although Baylor, then as now, had controlling interest in the Brazos Valley Broadcasting Foundation, the KWBU stations were still technically community licensees.
-However, the partnership with Baylor, as well as the stations' callsigns, led to the perception that they were "Baylor stations" and rich with school funding, thus cutting into the community support needed to keep the station on the air.
-KWBU TV and FM's membership group only had 1,600 members, a very low number even as Waco went through a boom, and far lower than what station officials needed to keep channel 34 on the air.
+Although Baylor had controlling interest in the Brazos Valley Broadcasting Foundation, the KWBU stations were still technically community licensees.
+However, the partnership with Baylor, as well as the stations' call signs, led to the perception that they were "Baylor stations" and rich with school funding, thus cutting into the community support needed to keep the station on the air.
+KWBU TV and FM's membership group only had 1,600 contributors—a very low number even as Waco went through a population boom, and was far lower than what station officials needed to keep channel 34 on the air.

-KWBU-FM was deemed less expensive to operate and remains on the air today; its operating budget was half that of its television sister.
+KWBU-FM was deemed less expensive to operate and remained on the air.
+Baylor University would end funding for the radio station in March 2025, though it would be allowed to continue using studios and offices on the Baylor campus.